Biden to blast Republicans as having no plan on inflation

-WASHINGTON: US President Joe Biden will use a speech on inflation on Tuesday as an opportunity to turn his Democratic Party’s top political liability ahead of the midterm elections into an argument against Republicans.
+WASHINGTON: US President Joe Biden will use a speech on inflation on Tuesday as an attempt to turn his Democratic Party’s top political liability ahead of congressional elections later this year into an attack on his Republican opposition.

-As Americans worry about a spike in inflation that has pushed consumer prices more than 8% higher, the president will highlight a number of his administration’s steps to cut prices.
+As Americans worry about a spike in inflation that has pushed annual consumer prices more than 8% higher, the president will highlight his administration’s steps to curb inflation including the release of oil from strategic petroleum reserves and pressure on companies to return record-high profits to consumers in the form of lower prices.

 He is not expected to announce new policy measures in the speech, which comes a day before new consumer price data is expected to show inflation remained elevated through April.

-But he is expected to sharpen his attacks on Republicans six months before the Nov.
-8 midterm elections, where Democrats want to retain narrow majorities in the Senate and House of Representatives.
+But Biden is expected to sharpen his attacks on Republicans six months before the Nov.
+8 congressional elections, where Democrats are hoping to retain control of the Senate and House of Representatives.

 “Republicans love to use inflation as a political talking point, but does anyone have a clue what their plan is to bring down prices?” said a White House official who asked not to be named.